hard-nett/docs/docs/overview/genesis-prep/daos/og-challenge/scavenger-hunt/README.md

 # Introduction
 Welcome to the Terp Network Journey!
-We are so glad you are joining us on our mission to build a hyperfocused ecosystem for all things terpene.
+The TerpNET Foundation is grateful you are joining us on our mission to build a hyperfocused ecosystem for all things terpene.
 This multi-month event serves multiple purposes and will be an exciting experience for all participants.

 Firstly, we will introduce the Terp Network in a way that highlights the fundamentals required for participation.
 This will ensure that everyone is on the same page and has the necessary knowledge to fully participate.